Swiss-EU Talks To stabilise Ties Nearing A Deal - UrduPoint

 - 'Sword of Damocles' -

+"The signing of this agreement is only one step," explained Gilbert Casasus, a European studies professor at the University of Fribourg.

+The end point, he told AFP, would not come until "2027 at the earliest... with the risk that by that date, the agreement will already be obsolete".

-The Swiss Trade Union Federation (USS), the country's largest union umbrella organisation, has meanwhile called for further negotiations, warning that the agreement as it currently stands risks hitting Swiss wages.
+The Swiss Trade Union Federation (USS), the country's largest union umbrella organisation, has already called for further negotiations, warning that the agreement as it currently stands risks hitting Swiss wages.

 Unions have also voiced concern at the potential impacts on Switzerland's rail and electricity sectors.